felamur/Machine-Learning/README.md

 To open HTML file, just download it and open it with a browser.

-WomboCombo2 is dataset
+WomboCombo2 is dataset.

-Report is report
+Report.docx is report.

 Report info: